voscarmv/voscarmv/README.md

 - 🛠 Contributed features to [facebook/Rapid](https://github.com/facebook/Rapid) during my **MLH Software Engineering Fellowship**.
 - 📊 Designed a graduate tracking system for **2000+ students** using Airtable at Academlo.
 - 🎮 Created a **2D VR learning platform** in Gather.town to teach JavaScript & HTML to 1000+ beginners.
-- 📹 Producing **hypnotherapy videos** in English and Spanish on YouTube.

 ---